Ali Al Shami: Career

-Shami is a retired university professor who taught in the college of law and political science at Lebanese University before becoming a member of the Amal movement.
+Shami is a retired university professor.

-He was part of the committee in charge of writing a program for action of the government led by Prime Minister Saad Hariri in November 2009.
+Shami was part of the committee in charge of writing a program for action of the government led by Prime Minister Saad Hariri in November 2009.
 He was appointed minister of foreign affairs and emigrants to the cabinet led by Hariri on 9 November 2009.
 He was named to this post by the Amal leader and Hezbollah ally Parliament Speaker Nabih Berri.
 He succeeded Fawzi Salloukh as foreign minister.
 In the cabinet, Shami was part of opposition and a member of the Amal Movement and one of the five Shiite members in the cabinet.
 Shami's tenure ended in June 2011, and he was replaced by Adnan Mansour in the post.